 3.2.1.
-Packet Interception and Manipulation
+Packet Manipulation

-A packet interception and manipulation attack results when an MITM attacker intercepts timing protocol packets, alters them and relays them to their destination, allowing the attacker to maliciously tamper with the protocol.
+A packet manipulation attack results when an MITM attacker receives timing protocol packets, alters them and relays them to their destination, allowing the attacker to maliciously tamper with the protocol.
 This can result in a situation where the time protocol is apparently operational but providing intentionally inaccurate information.